andydunstall/scuttlebutt/docs/scuttlebutt.md

 This means we start by iterating though each entry in the digest and comparing the digests known version of a peer and our known version of that peer.
-If our version is greater than the digest version we know we have some state that the sender doesn't, so build a list of peer IDs that the sender is missing state on, sorted by the difference in versions.
+If our version is greater than the digest version we know we have some state that the sender doesn't, so build a list of peer address that the sender is missing state on, sorted by the difference in versions.
 This means the first peer in the list is the peer the sender is missing the most state on.